emicklei/parzello/README.md

 ## mirror messages

 When messages are being retried multiple times, it can very helpful to inspect those messages to see the reason and the payload of such a message.
-To support this in `parzello`, messages can be mirrored in a DataStore by indicating this using the `parzello.datastoreMirror` and `parzello.datastoreInfo` properties.
+To support this in `parzello`, messages can be mirrored in a DataStore by indicating this using the `parzello.datastoreLookup` and `parzello.datastoreInfo` properties.
 Message stored in DataStore can be easily queries using the Google Cloud Console.
 Once a message is published to its destination topic, it will also be deleted from the DataStore.

 ![](./doc/parzello_delay.png)